AICC/CMI-5_Spec_Current/cmi5_runtime.md

 __Commented__

 * Can be used with the learner as the actor or a system as an actor.
-Comments can be sent from either party with the idea that the other will read and react to the contnet.
+Comments can be sent from either party with the idea that the other will read and react to the content.
 * This is an optional verb.
 * The AU shall use this verb as defined in section _____